Mid-credits and post-credits scenes in the Marvel Cinematic Universe: Marvel films outside the MCU

-In X-Men: The Last Stand (2006), Charles Xavier is shown to be alive after his apparent death by the hands of the Phoenix earlier in the film.
+In the 2003 film Daredevil, the previously defeated villain Bullseye is shown to be in a hospital bed, managing to impale a fly with a syringe.
+In the 2006 film, X-Men: The Last Stand, Charles Xavier is similarly shown to be alive after his apparent death by the hands of the Phoenix earlier in the film.
 Screen Rant later described this as "Marvel's first post-credit scene", and noted that this is one of several significant post-credits scenes that were not followed up on in later films.

-The post-credits scene in Deadpool (2016) featured the title character appearing in a bathrobe and telling the audience that the movie is over—identical to the post-credits scene in the 1986 comedy, Ferris Bueller's Day Off—while also saying "What are you expecting Sam Jackson to show up in a eye patch?", referencing the appearance of Nick Fury in the Iron Man post-credits scene.
-Deadpool also announces to the audience that the sequel will include Cable.

-In the Sony's Spider-Man Universe (SSU) film Venom: Let There Be Carnage (2021), Eddie Brock and Venom decide to take a tropical vacation while they ponder their next steps.
+The post-credits scene in Deadpool (2016) featured the title character, who is known for breaking the fourth wall, appearing in a bathrobe and telling the audience that the movie is over—identical to the post-credits scene in the 1986 comedy, Ferris Bueller's Day Off—while also saying "What?
+Are you expecting Sam Jackson to show up in a eye patch?", referencing the appearance of Nick Fury in the Iron Man post-credits scene.
+In Sony's Spider-Man Universe (SSU) film Venom: Let There Be Carnage (2021), Eddie Brock and Venom decide to take a tropical vacation while they ponder their next steps.
 As Venom tells Brock about the symbiotes' knowledge of other universes, a blinding light transports them from their hotel room to another room where they watch J. Jonah Jameson talk about Spider-Man's identity as Peter Parker on television, as was previously revealed in Spider-Man: Far From Home.
-Similarly, in Morbius (2022), the first mid-credits scene features Adrian Toomes finding himself transported to the SSU, while in the second, Toomes approaches Dr. Michael Morbius, suggesting they should form a team.
+Similarly, in Morbius (2022), the first mid-credits scene features Adrian Toomes finding himself transported to the SSU, while in the second, Toomes approaches Dr. Michael Morbius, suggesting they should form a team; and in Venom: The Last Dance (2024), a mid-credits scene shows Knull exclaiming that the universe is no longer safe from him, and a post-credit scene shows a bartender escaping Area 51 in a panic, while a cockroach appears to be fused with the Venom symbiote.